2014 Outlook on Travel, Hospitality and Leisure

 Interview with Adam Weissenberg

-What are some of the key issues facing the THL sector in 2013?
+What are some of the biggest challenges facing your industry in the coming year?

-What are high-performing companies doing to foster innovation and growth?
+What are some steps companies can take to foster innovation and/or growth?

-These innovation and growth strategies are likely compelling THL companies to examine their legacy structures and processes in the evolving marketplace.
+These innovation and growth strategies may drive THL companies to realign their legacy structures and processes to the constantly evolving marketplace.

 Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited, a UK private company limited by guarantee, and its network of member firms, each of which is a legally separate and independent entity.
 Please see www.deloitte.com/about for a detailed description of the legal structure of Deloitte Touche Tohmatsu Limited and its member firms.
 Please see www.deloitte.com/us/about for a detailed description of the legal structure of Deloitte LLP and its subsidiaries.
 Certain services may not be available to attest clients under the rules and regulations of public accounting.